BarendvR/SocialWeb/README.md

 # Data visualization

 [Plotly](https://github.com/plotly/plotly.py) was used for an interactive plot design.
 Unfortunately github does not show these plots.
-Therefore, a .PNG file for each plot can be found in the [Plot](Plots) folder.
+Therefore, a .PNG file for each plot can be found in the [Plots](Plots) folder.

 To see the the interactive graphs in action a local run of the notebooks is needed.